lertkiet/GameCo-Video-Game-Sales-Analysis/README.md

 # lertkiet-GameCo-Video-Game-Sales-Analysis
-This project primarily uses Mocrosoft Excel for analysis and visualization.
+This project primarily uses Microsoft Excel for analysis and visualization.